-Limitations: • Finishes, insulation, furnishings and storage conceal structural components, preventing/restricting inspection. • It is not possible to determine the presence or extent of ongoing movement based on a one-time visit. • The footings supporting the house are typically not visible and cannot be inspected.
+Limitations: • Finishes, insulation, furnishings and storage conceal structural components, preventing/restricting inspection. • The footings supporting the house are typically not visible and cannot be inspected.
 Only a small part of the foundation can be seen and inspected from outside the home.
 Finished or concealed portions of the interior of the foundation cannot be inspected.